Argent77/A7-add_kit_ex/README.md

 Only benefits granted by the class ability table are considered.
 Item restrictions, inherent abilities of specialist mages or other effects tied to the kit's usability flags are not covered.

 Due to the length restrictions on internal names, **ADD_KIT_EX can only include abilities that have internal names of 7 characters or less**.
 Abilities with internal names of 8 characters (or more) will be skipped with warnings.

+In Enhanced Edition games before patch 2.0 it is not possible to select multiclass kits during character generation.
+They can be assigned via script actions though.

 ### Usage